Menu

 Organization

-The minimum five-member American Board of Fluency and Fluency Disorders is organized, in keeping with its bylaws, to include four officers; Chair, Vice-Chair, Secretary, and Treasurer.
-The Board's bylaws address such issues as election to the Board, terms-of-office, officer responsibilities, and other critical organizational information.
+The minimum five-member American Board of Stuttering, Cluttering, and Fluency Disorders is organized, in keeping with its bylaws, to include four officers: Chair, Vice-Chair, Secretary, and Treasurer.
+The Board's bylaws address issues such as election to the Board, terms of office, officer responsibilities, and other critical organizational information.

-The ABFFD shall meet regularly and maintain communication in order to fulfill its responsibilities.
-The Board shall determine and apply procedures for relating to Board Certified Specialists in Fluency.
-The Board shall recruit and assist candidates who wish to become Board Certified Specialists in Fluency Disorders.
-The Board shall maintain, refine and revise as necessary the standards and mechanism for such certification and obtain required approval from the CCSC through ASHA.
+The ABSCF meets regularly and maintains communication in order to fulfill its responsibilities.
+The Board determines and applies procedures for relating to Board Certified Specialists in Stuttering, Cluttering, and Fluency Disorders.
+The Board recruits and assists candidates who wish to become Board Certified Specialists in Stuttering, Cluttering, and Fluency Disorders.
+The Board maintains, refines, and revises—when necessary—the standards and mechanism for certification, and obtains required approval from the CCSC through ASHA.

 Powered by Wild Apricot Membership Software